-This preliminary paper contains a large array of individual recommendations arising out of this far reaching and inclusive exercise to date.
+This Report contains a large array of individual recommendations arising out of this far-reaching and inclusive exercise to date.
 We regard all of them as important and they fit a pattern of proposed reform.
-Nonetheless, we consider it is useful to formulate at the outset the key or flagship recommendations around which the other reforms revolve.
-They are as follows:-
+Nonetheless, we consider it useful to formulate at the outset the key or flagship recommendations around which the other reforms revolve.
+They are as follows:

-- The current dominance of paper based systems to yield to unfolding inevitability and be replaced by a commitment to paperless courts and digitalisation; - Consideration be given in the next Programme for Government to include a commitment to the digitalisation and modernisation of the courts process during the next Assembly mandate; - Justice to be delivered in many ways by the most appropriate decision-maker; in modern hearing rooms, community halls or remote locations; by video links, on laptops, tablets and Smart phones; and online with the citizen and the decision-maker coming together virtually.
-Hearings in trials will, of course, continue to be held in open as they are now; - Online dispute resolution as an alternative to court in certain types of low value money damages cases of under £5,000 excluding personal injuries over the value of £1,000; - A fresh approach to costs, with fixed fees in the High Court; - A greater emphasis on pre-action protocols and case management, with effective sanctions for non-compliance; - Modernisation of court procedures, including efficient use of social media, electronic banking and court officers.
-The Office of the Lord Chief Justice to use Twitter to advise of judgments and to provide a synopsis and link to each judgment; - Courts to take a more active role in the encouragement, facilitation and management of dispute resolution in the widest sense by weaving Alternative Dispute Resolution more firmly into the civil justice fabric; - A new, narrower approach to disclosure; - Experts to be professionally accredited and subjected to judicial scrutiny for necessity, budget analysis and sanctions;
+- The current dominance of paper-based systems to yield to unfolding inevitability and be replaced by a commitment to paperless courts and digitalisation. - Consideration be given in the next Programme for Government to include a commitment to the digitalisation and modernisation of the courts process. - Justice to be delivered in many ways by the most appropriate decision maker; in modern hearing rooms, community halls or remote locations; by video links, on laptops, tablets and smartphones; and online with the citizen and the decision maker coming together virtually.
+Hearings in trials will, of course, continue to be held in open as they are now. - Online dispute resolution as an alternative to court in certain types of low-value money damages cases of under £5,000, excluding personal injuries over the value of £1,000. - A fresh approach to costs, with fixed fees in the High Court. - A greater emphasis on pre-action protocols and case management, with effective sanctions for non-compliance. - Modernisation of court procedures, including efficient use of social media, electronic banking and court officers.
+The Office of the Lord Chief Justice to use Twitter to advise of judgments and to provide a synopsis and link to each judgment. - Courts to take a more active role in the encouragement, facilitation and management of dispute resolution in the widest sense by weaving alternative dispute resolution more firmly into the civil justice fabric. - A new, narrower approach to disclosure. - Experts to be professionally accredited and subjected to judicial scrutiny for necessity, budget analysis and sanctions. - A system of justice that accommodates the needs of personal litigants and which does not revolve entirely around a lawyer-led process. - A fresh approach and renewed vigour in pursuit of the obligation to ensure that those with a disability have real and meaningful access to justice.

-- A system of justice that accommodates the needs of personal litigants and which does not revolve entirely around a lawyer-led process; - A fresh approach and renewed vigour in pursuit of the obligation to ensure that those with a disability have real and meaningful access to justice; - New methods of appeal to the Court of Appeal; - An increase in jurisdiction in the county court, district judges' court and the small claims court, with the creation of exclusive civil proceedings in three centres; - The creation of a new business hub in the High Court embracing the Commercial, Chancery and Judicial Review courts; - Power be given to refer matters of disputed valuation to the Lands Tribunal, and that the Lands Tribunal be given the necessary jurisdiction to determine such references; - The creation of a Civil Justice Council as a strategic level forum for driving significant improvements in the performance of the civil justice system; - The Department of Justice to bring forward legislation to re-constitute the Northern Ireland Courts & Tribunals Service as a Non-Ministerial Department (NMD), with a view to having an NMD in place by the end of this Assembly mandate.
+- New methods of appeal to the Court of Appeal. - An increase in jurisdiction in the county court, district judges' court and the small claims court, with the creation of exclusive civil proceedings in three centres. - The creation of a new business hub in the High Court embracing the Commercial, Chancery and Judicial Review courts; - Power to be given to refer matters of disputed valuation to the Lands Tribunal, and that the Lands Tribunal be given the necessary jurisdiction to determine such references. - The creation of a Civil Justice Council as a strategic level forum for driving significant improvements in the performance of the civil justice system. - The Department of Justice to bring forward legislation to re-constitute the Northern Ireland Courts and Tribunals Service as a non-ministerial department (NMD).